The Walker Career Fair will take place on Wednesday, April 11, 2018. Please click here to view the event flyer.

 Walker is an Affirmative Action/Equal Opportunity Employer committed to diversity in the workplace.
-We are always looking for energetic and qualified applicants for several mission-critical positions.
-Below, please see a listing of current available opportunities.
-To apply, submit a resume and cover letter to HR@walkercares.org.
+We are looking for energetic and qualified applicants for several mission-critical positions.
+To apply, please submit a resume and cover letter to HR@walkercares.org.

 Summary of Position: To assist the plant manager in the overall maintenance, upkeep and improvement campus buildings.
 Must be committed to child centered, family focused culturally competent care and strength based treatment.